 Disc brakes squeaking, eh?
 Join the club.
+In this blog we will show you how to stop bicycle brakes from squeaking.
 With the sudden proliferation of disc brake road bikes out there, mechanics are having to find ways to cure the squeaks.
 Sure, mountain bikes can get squeaky too, and this process will work for them as well, but it’s the road bikes that seem to suffer the worst disc brake squeal.
 What causes disc brake squeaking in the first place and how can you fix squeaky brakes on a bike?
 We’ve got the answers, and the fix, but first you’ll need to remove the pads from the calipers and the rotors from the wheels.
 You’ll also need some supplies to fix the disc brake squeal.
 Check out Figure 1.

 How the brakes are used is a huge factor in squeaky bike brakes.
 Road bikes rarely see the hard on-and-off braking and higher temps of your typical mountain bike ride.
 All that brake feathering roadies do glazes the pads and rotors to a squeaky smooth---or should I say screechy-smooth---surface.
 The fix for your squeaky mountain bike disc brakes is to break that glaze off all contact surfaces.
 You can use sand paper for this, 150 grit will do, or you can opt for something that requires less elbow grease.
 An angled die grinder with a 3M Roloc arbor and a 180 grit sanding disk get it done in a hurry.
 In Figure 2 you can see a glazed rotor at LEFT compared to the same rotor after it’s been non-directionally sanded at RIGHT.
 The non-directional "pattern" ensures proper bed-in and the uneven surface etching prevents the pads from the “tracking” that gets the glazing going in the first place.
 Check the thickness specs for the make and model rotors you have.
 If they're close to the low spec, get new ones.

 After you’ve done both sides of both rotors, clean them with an automotive-type brake cleaner or White Lightning Clean Streak, or my favorite cleaner for this, Motorex Power Brake Clean.
 Always take care with chemicals around your paint job.